railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Defining a Customer Receipt*

-When you create a new `Sales Receipt` you have to enter the `Customer` for which you want to create a voucher.
-You can also define `Sales lines` in the `Sales Information` tab.
+When you create a new `Sales Receipt`, you have to enter the `Customer` for which you want to create a voucher.
+You can also define `Sales Lines` in the `Sales Information` tab.
 Here you have to define `Account`, `Amount` and `Description`.
-At the bottom of the form you can have two options for `Payment`: one is `Pay Directly` and another is `Pay Later or Group Funds`.
+At the bottom of the form, you can have two options for `Payment`: one is `Pay Directly` and another is `Pay Later or Group Funds`.
 You have to enter `Account` in the case of the `Pay Directly` option.
 The `Total` amount displays automatically with calculation of tax when you click the `Compute Tax` button.

 After validating the sales receipt, you can print the voucher by clicking the `Voucher Print` action at the upper right side.
 The voucher will be printed as follows.

 .. figure::  images/account_sale_voucher.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Sales Voucher*